 “Currently, the industry has lowered prices; however, based on customer and partner’s feedback, the customer does not make decisions solely because of price.
 Businesses focus on their employees’ safety and decide on the supplier and products that offer the most safety and security.”

 — Petra Schmidt, Director of travel sales international, SIXT

-We can predict that business travellers will travel more strategically than ever before.
+We can predict that business travelers will travel more strategically than ever before.
 Therefore, their decisions will likely involve weighing up both the requirements and cost of a trip.

-At Egencia, because your corporate travel policy is woven directly into the travel management solution, you can encourage compliance, drive positive behaviours, and manage travel spend and traveller safety more effectively.
-For example, if your business has mandated a specific maximum spend, prioritised flexible cancellations, or turned off routes to high-risk destinations, it will all be visible for the traveller at booking, so it’s easy for them to stay compliant.
+At Egencia, because your corporate travel policy is woven directly into the travel management solution, you can encourage compliance, drive positive behaviors, and manage travel spend and traveler safety more effectively.
+For example, if your business has mandated a specific maximum spend, prioritized flexible cancellations, or turned off routes to high-risk destinations, it will all be visible for the traveler at booking, so it’s easy for them to stay compliant.

 Highlighting your preferred choices

 Change is happening now.
-And, no doubt, travelling for business will look different still in another 3-6 months.
-In general, businesses and their travellers are going to have new expectations of the travel industry when it comes to both health, hygiene, and flexibility and will make choices based on where they’re met best.
+And, no doubt, traveling for business will look different still in another 3-6 months.
+In general, businesses and their travelers are going to have new expectations of the travel industry when it comes to both health, hygiene, and flexibility and will make choices based on where they’re met best.

-Get ready to address the demands of the new normal.
-Download the complete toolkit to explore which parts of your policy and programme to update.
+Get ready to address the new demands business travel with our complete toolkit to help you explore how to update your policy and travel program.